Quantum algorithms (CMSC 858Q, Spring 2025)

 Final exam

 The course will include a comprehensive, take-home final exam.
-The exam will be made available on the morning of the registrar-assigned final exam day for our course, and will be due by 11:59 pm the same day (via Gradescope).
+The exam will be made available on the morning of Thursday, May 15 (the day of the registrar-assigned final exam slot), and will be due by 11:59 pm the same day (via Gradescope).
 You may choose to take the exam during any three-hour period that day.

 Schedule